S. H. Sarma: Indo-Pakistani War of 1971

-The Eastern Fleet effectively blockaded the ports of East Pakistan.
-Alizé and Hawker Sea Hawk aircraft from the INS Vikrant and the ships of the fleet bombarded Chittagong and Cox's Bazar.
-The air strikes of Vikrant resulted in the sinking or rendering useless 11 merchant ships totalling 56,914 tons.
-The Eastern Fleet also enforced contraband control until tasked with an amphibious landing to cut off the land escape routes into Burma.

-After the surrender of Pakistan, in early 1972, Sarma led the fleet's minesweeping operations to make the Port of Chittagong operational.
+The Eastern Fleet blockaded the ports of East Pakistan.
+Alizé and Sea Hawk aircraft from Vikrant and the ships of the fleet bombarded Chittagong and Cox's Bazar.
+The air strikes of Vikrant resulted in the sinking or rendering useless 11 merchant ships totalling 56,914 GRT.
+The Eastern Fleet also enforced contraband control until making an amphibious landing to cut off the land escape routes into Burma.
+After the surrender of Pakistan, in early 1972, Sarma led the fleet in minesweeping operations to make the Port of Chittagong operational.

-For his command of the Eastern Fleet in the Indo-Pakistani War of 1971, Sarma was decorated with the Param Vishisht Seva Medal (PVSM) on 26 January 1972.
+For his command of the Eastern Fleet in the Indo-Pakistani War, Sarma was decorated with the Param Vishisht Seva Medal (PVSM) on 26 January 1972.
 The citation for the PVSM reads as follows:

 Post-war

 After commanding the Eastern Fleet for about two years, Sarma was appointed Director General Naval Dockyard Expansion Scheme (DG-NDES) in 1973, taking over from Rear Admiral P. S. Mahindroo.
 He was promoted to substantive rear admiral on 1 March of the same year.
 He then served as the Flag Officer Commanding Southern Naval Area from 1973 to 1975.
-On 7 January 1975, he was promoted to Vice Admiral and took over as the Commandant of the National Defence College on 8 January 1975.
+On 7 January 1975, he was promoted to vice admiral and took over as the Commandant of the National Defence College on 8 January 1975.
 After a two-year stint as Commandant NDC, he took over as the Flag Officer Commanding-in-Chief Eastern Naval Command.

 After commanding the Eastern Naval Command for a year, Sarma retired on 2 February 1978.